q-g-j/gentoo-stuff/README.md

 1. adding a new bridge device, which has to be assigned to all guests
 2. starting *"dnsmasq"* which uses DHCP with a custom IP range
 3. creating a new table via "ip rule add" and adding all possible IPs from the DHCP IP range to it
-4. routing all these IPs through the hosts gateway (actually the dnsmasq server).
+4. routing all these IPs through the dnsmasq server.
 You can print the rules with:<br/>`ip rule | grep --color=never 99; echo; echo Table 99:; ip route show table 99`
 5. finally starting "parprouted".
-This program "joins" the involved interfaces (wlan0 and bridge0) to one address space (the hosts subnet)
+This program "joins" the involved interfaces (wlan0 and wlanbridge) to one address space (the hosts subnet)

 #### *Requirements:*
 - `net.ipv4.ip_forward = 1` in */etc/sysctl.conf*
-- the same bridge device (e.g. bridge0) assigned to each guests network interface.
+- the same bridge device (e.g. wlanbridge) assigned to each guests network interface.
 The bridge will be created if desired.
 - *net-dns/dnsmasq*
 - *net-firewall/parprouted* - not in gentoo portage but I found an old ebuild and fixed it.
 Get it from my [overlay](https://github.com/q-g-j/qgj-overlay)

 #### *Instructions:*
 Look into the [hooks file](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/libvirt/hooks/qemu) and change the necessary variables at the top of the file.
 At the bottom add *"wlan_bridge start"* and *"wlan_bridge stop"* in the *"prepare"* and *"stopped"* sections of your VMs.<br/>
-For mdns multicasting to work, you can just uncomment the line *"enable-reflector=yes"* and change the line *"allow-interfaces="* to look like: `allow-interfaces=wlan0,bridge0` in [*/etc/avahi/avahi-daemon.conf*](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/avahi/avahi-daemon.conf) and restart avahi-daemon.service.<br/>
+For mdns multicasting to work, you can just uncomment the line *"enable-reflector=yes"* and change the line *"allow-interfaces="* to look like: `allow-interfaces=wlan0,wlanbridge` in [*/etc/avahi/avahi-daemon.conf*](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/avahi/avahi-daemon.conf) and restart avahi-daemon.service.<br/>
 Now all guests, the host and devices connected to the hosts router will be able to communicate with each other (ping, [SMB](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/samba/smb.conf), printing via Bonjour, ...) and have internet.
 The IPs will be assigned via DHCP.
 For proper LAN hostname detection in Windows Explorer I installed *net-misc/wsdd* (from *guru* overlay) - activate with `systemctl enable --now wsdd`.<br/>
 Note: The VMs MUST use an IP that is within the custom DHCP range (changeable variable inside the hooks file) if using the new function *"wlan_bridge"* due to the static routing table.<br/>
 The hooks file creates the bridge device and starts the services on demand.
 When the last VM is stopped, the bridge will be deleted and the services killed.